One More Reason Customers Don't Return To Retail Stores

 And that is employees at both ends of the spectrum.

-They either have been around so long and know too much that they can come off as elitist, judging, disinterested and intimidating, or they’re so new that they know too little and can come off as ignorant.
+They either have been around so long and know too much that they can come off as elitist, judging, disinterested, and intimidating, or they’re so new that they know too little and can come off as ignorant.

-The first salesperson prides themselves on and receives their self-worth from their intricate product knowledge.
+The first salesperson type prides themselves on and receives their self-worth from their intricate product knowledge.
 The employee who knows everything believes that is what the customer wants to hear instead of making a meaningful emotional connection.
-They feel compelled to vomit feature after feature onto the unsuspecting customer, often making the customer feel stupid
+They feel compelled to vomit feature after feature onto the unsuspecting customer, often making the customer feel stupid.

 And if someone, God forbid, purchased something online, those senior employees take it as a personal slight.